jaywmo/Weather_Prediction/README.md

 # Webcams, Predictions, and Weather

+This project was done in collaboration with Regan Lam in CMPT318: Computational Data Science.

 This project uses scikit-learn machine learning libraries to predict weather based off of images and weather features.
 The machine learning model uses existing data to train on to predict new weather off of images and weather features.
 This project may greatly benefit from using big data tools like PySpark to run its code on.

+Images used for the training and predictions have been removed from this repository.
+Permission was given to use katlab images for the school project and not for public use.
+The images came from http://www.katkam.ca/ , which were scaled down to work with just one CPU core and 8gb of RAM.
+This project should work with any image set and weather data set.
+It is expected that the weather data and images taken are within a general location, else weather shown in the image may not correspond to weather data correctly.

 This project is made to work on the linux (Ubuntu) environment with 8gb of RAM.
 Please have at least 8gb of RAM to be able to run Training_model.py and Prediction_model.py.